 Whilst at university it will be said to you many times that you should find voluntary work to gain some work experience.
 When this was first said to me I didn’t quite understand the importance; I had previous jobs so why should I work for free when I already have this on my CV?
-However it wasn’t until I actually volunteered that I realised how important it really was!
+However it wasn’t until I actually volunteered that I realized how important it really was!

 My first lot of work experience was done at Prison Me No Way, a non-profit organisation that I have address in previous blog posts.
-Whilst working with them I gained skills, received experience and it made me realise what I actually wanted to do in life.
-Before going to them I was set on working within the prisons as a behaviour analysis; however it wasn’t until I actually spent a day in a prison that I realised I just wasn’t cut out for it!
+Whilst working with them I gained skills, received experience and it made me realize what I actually wanted to do in life.
+Before going to them I was set on working within the prisons as a behavior analysis; however it wasn’t until I actually spent a day in a prison that I realized I just wasn’t cut out for it!
 Throughout my time with them I did a lot of work with young people in schools.
 This was when my passion started.
 After university I now want to work with disadvantaged youths who are in the Criminal Justice System, either from their own accord or due to family members.
-It was during my voluntary work that I realised this and I would not have had a clue if I hadn’t had that experience.
+It was during my voluntary work that I realized this and I would not have had a clue if I hadn’t had that experience.

 This work experience also looks great on your CV!
 I started with such a bad attitude towards voluntary work but in the end I am so glad I did it!
 Not only do I have work experience in an area that is relevant to the area in which I would like to work in, (I’m pretty sure 9 months working at Cooplands when I was 15 would not have gotten me a job in a school!).
 Voluntary work really does look great on your CV because it can show employers that you have taken your own time out to learn new skills and to gain experience!